rockthejvm/typelevel-rite-of-passage/README.md

 - full credit card checkout with Stripe checkout sessions
 - various forms of data storage and retrieval (CRUD-style)

-You can find a live version of the app [here](https://companies.rockthejvm.com).
+You can find a live version of the app [here](https://jobs.rockthejvm.com).
+For a while, some companies actually used it and hired a bunch of students from Rock the JVM.

 The application is built with
 - [Cats Effect](https://typelevel.org/cats-effect) for effects